JeremiahGiordani/cos426-deployment/README.md

 ## Writeup

-A detailed writeup explaining the design, implementation, and methodology of the game can be found in the file `report.pdf` included in this repository.
+A detailed writeup explaining the design, implementation, and methodology of the game can be found in the file `Project_Report.pdf` included in this repository.

 ## Installation and Running Locally